 Now let’s discuss the 5-day Sandakphu trek itinerary in detail…

 Day 1: You start from Mane Bhanjhang.
 Follow the trek, bypassing a few villages on the way, and reach Tumling in 6-7 hours.
 Stay in Tumling for the night, which has a few lodging options (my recommendation: Mountain Lodge.
 Find the lady with the name “Keshari” she runs and owns the lodge).
-Distance from Mane Bhanjhang to Tumling is 11 km.
+The distance from Mane Bhanjhang to Tumling is 11 km.

 Day 3: Kalipokhri to Sandakphu is 8 km, and can be done in under 5 hours.
 Enjoy the panoramic views of Mt Khanchendzonga and Everest and the scenic forests underneath, as you the viewpoint.
 Also, be ready for a cold and harsh night.